emilyqi01/Birds_locates_shiny_app/README.md

 ### Step 1: Data Cleaning

-This section outlines the steps required to clean and prepare the dataset for analysis, focusing on observations of birds.
+This section outlines the steps required to clean and prepare the dataset for analysis, focusing on bird observations.

 1. **Navigate to the Data-Cleaning Directory:**
    - Change to the `data-cleaning` directory within the project folder.